apcamargo/RNAsamba/README.md

 ## Download the pre-trained model

-We provide a HDF5 file containing the weights of a model trained with human trancript sequences.
-This model achieves high classification performance even in distant species (see [reference](#citation)).
+We provide a HDF5 file containing the weights of a classification model trained with human trancript sequences.
+This model achieves high classification performance even in transcripts of distant species (see [reference](#citation)).
 You can download the file by executing the following command:

 ```
 $ curl -O https://raw.githubusercontent.com/apcamargo/RNAsamba/master/data/weights_master_model.hdf5